 While Hiking through terrain inside Kudremukh National Park.

-At the Peak
+Reaching the Peak of Kurinjal

 The view from the peak was captivating my senses in a truly magical way.
 As I sat at the cliff, I could feel the strong winds that touched my soul.
 You know how it feels when you could finally spare some time for your self and especially after a crazy month at work.
 That’s how it felt, pacifying all my stress demons.

 There were few other people as well apart from our group of 22.
 And everyone enjoyed the kind of aura our host Danish had created using his ukulele.
-Everyone chose their cozy corners at the peak.
+Everyone chose their cosy corners at the peak.
 A bunch of beautiful people singing, laughing, chatting & living in the moment.
 I love how such places make you forget about all the worries for a while.
 And Kurinjal peak was one of the places for me.
 We started to descend from the peak, people in the group were now more familiar with each other.
 “It’s not difficult to turn strangers into a friend”, an introvert kid inside me thought while chatting with newly made friends.

 On our way back, as promised by the host we halted at the brook.
 The brook that seized all the eyeballs and people just couldn’t wait to plunge into it after a long trek.
 The water was cool and all of us hopped on stones to take a natural spa.
 A few of us were playing with the pebbles and it reminded me of childhood days when I used to play the same game of throwing the pebbles far away and the person who throws it to the longest distance wins.
 I wish we still can win over things just by throwing pebbles in the water !!!